summa-dev/summa-aggregation/README.md

 # Summa Aggregation

-Summa Aggregation is focused on optimizing the generation of Merkle sum trees, a task identified as the primary time-consuming process in Summa benchmarks.
-Our goal is to significantly reduce the time required to generate these trees by leveraging parallelization across multiple machines.
+Summa Aggregation is focused on optimizing the generation of Merkle sum tree, a task identified as the primary time-consuming process in Summa benchmarks.
+Our goal is to significantly reduce the time required to generate these tree by leveraging parallelization across multiple machines.

-The system features `AggregationMerkleSumTree`, a specialized component designed for the efficient construction of complete trees from smaller, aggregated structures known as `mini-trees`.
+The system features `AggregationMerkleSumTree`, a specialized component designed for the efficient construction of complete tree from smaller, aggregated structures known as `mini-tree`.
 This approach not only speeds up the tree-building process but also enhances scalability and performance in large-scale data environments.

 ## Orchestrator

-The Orchestrator component will manage the orchestration of multiple `Executors`.
-Its primary role will be to dynamically allocate tasks and manage the data workflow among the `Executors`.
+The Orchestrator in the Summa Aggregation serves as the central management component, coordinating the data processing activities.
+It plays a pivotal role in coordinating the activities of `Executors` and `Workers`, improving of tasks in the generation of Merkle sum tree.
+Key functions of the `Orchestrator` include:

+- **Dynamic Executor Spawning**: The Orchestrator dynamically spawns `Executors` in numbers set by the user.
+Each `Executor` is then connected to a dedicated `Worker` for efficient task execution.

+- **Task Management and Distribution**: It oversees the overall task flow, loading tasks and distributing them to `Executors`.

+- **Error Management and Pipeline Control**: The Orchestrator handles basic pipeline control and responds to errors by initiating the cancellation of all tasks.

-## Executor and ExecutorSpawner
+## Executor and Worker

+The `Executor` acts as a crucial intermediary between the `Orchestrator` and `Workers`, facilitating the data processing workflow.
+Spawned by the `Orchestrator`, each `Executor` operates in a one-to-one relationship with a `Worker`.
+The `Worker` is a server that can generate a merkle sum tree, internally called a `mini-tree`, by receiving entries data.
+The primary role of a `Worker` is to build these `mini-trees`, which are segments of the `AggregationMerkleSumTree`.

+Key aspects of the `Executor's` role include:

+- **Spawning and Connection**: `Executors` are dynamically spawned by the `Orchestrator` as part of the system's scalability.
+Each `Executor` is designed to connect with a `Worker` for task execution.

+- **Data Handling and Task Distribution**: A primary function of the `Executor` is to receive data entries, often parsed and prepared by the Orchestrator.
+Upon receiving these entries, the Executor is responsible for forwarding them to its connected `Worker`.

-The `Executor` plays a crucial role in the data processing pipeline.
-It is responsible for receiving parsed data entries and processing them through the `mini-tree-generator`.
+- **Communication Bridge**: The `Executor` serves as a communication bridge within the data pipeline.
+It relays processed data, `mini-trees`, from Workers back to the Orchestrator.

-Each `Executor` operates alongside a `mini-tree-generator`, accessed via a URL spawned in a container by the `ExecutorSpawner`.
+The `Worker` called in here, mostly point out the container that runs `mini-tree-generator` server.

+## ExecutorSpawner

-The `ExecutorSpawner` is a trait that initializes and manages these `Executors`.
-It handles the creation of `Executor` instances and manages the worker, `mini-tree-generator`, which is linked with the `Executor`.
+The `ExecutorSpawner` is responsible for initializing and terminating `Executors`.
+It manages the creation of `Executor` instances and `Workers`, with the latter serving as the `mini-tree-generator` accessible by the `Executor`.

-### Executor Workflow

-- `Executors` receive data entries, parsed from CSV files.
-- They send these entries to the `mini-tree-generator` service.
-- The `mini-tree-generator` processes these entries and returns the results as tree structures.
-- `Executors` then collect and forward these results for further aggregation or processing.
+In the Summa-Aggregation, there are three types of `ExecutorSpawner`:

+- **MockSpawner**: Primarily used for testing, this spawner initializes `Executors` suitable for various test scenarios, including negative test cases.
+The Worker spawned by this spawner runs a server locally.

+- **LocalSpawner**: It is close to actual use cases, this spawner enables users to initialize `Executors` and `Workers` in local Docker environments.

+- **CloudSpawner**: Ideal for scenarios with access to cloud resources, this spawner functions same like to the `LocalSpawner`, but with `Workers` running in the cloud.

+While both `LocalSpawner` and `CloudSpawner` manage Docker containers, they differ in operational context. `LocalSpawner` handles individual containers directly, providing simplicity but limited scalability.
+In contrast, `CloudSpawner` employs Docker Swarm to manage containers as services, thereby offering enhanced scalability and resilience, crucial for larger workloads.

+The `ExecutorSpawner` is a trait with minimal requirements, specifically the Rust trait methods `spawn_executor` and `terminate_executor`.
+You can create your own spawner and use it with the Orchestrator.

 ## Orchestrating on Swarm